 Going back upstairs, the really hands-on part came, with decorating a slab of chocolate and a chocolate lolly.
 This is the part where adults get involved a bit, depending on the age of the child, but remember the chocolate is for the children and not the adults!!

-After that, the decorations are put in the fridge and the children get to have a warm drink of salted caramel (not to my taste, but it went down well with the children!) and they got to decorate a box for their chocolate slab.
+After that, the decorations are put in the fridge and the children get to have a warm drink of salted caramel.
+The drink wasn’t to my taste, but it went down well with the children!
+They also got to decorate a box for their chocolate slab.

-Talking to Dan and Sam afterwards, they do suggest that it is better to come as a group, as it gets a better atmosphere in the session, but if you have a confident child, they will be fine on their own.
-It did make me think that it could be an ideal birthday party venue – especially if you don’t want to invite too many kids!!
+Talking to Dan and Sam afterwards, they do suggest that it is better to come as a group.
+This gets a better atmosphere in the session, but if you have a confident child, they will be fine on their own.
+It did make me think that it could be an ideal birthday party venue.
+This is especially so if you don’t want to invite too many kids!!

-We are extremely lucky to have this in Leeds, as the only other location where Hotel Chocolat is doing this workshop is in London and fingers crossed it will be a success, and it deserves to be because it is a wonderful one-off experience.
+We are extremely lucky to have this in Leeds, as the only other location where Hotel Chocolat is doing this workshop is in London.
+Fingers crossed it will be a success, and it deserves to be because it is a wonderful one-off experience.

 To read more of my blog, please feel free to: